Danny Shay: Return to the minor leagues

 In January 1908, newspaper reports held that Shay would not return to the Giants and that McGraw would meet with him to begin arranging a trade that would send him to another team.
 That year he played for the Stockton Millers of the California League, an independent minor league.
 Stockton won the 1908 league championship.
 During the 1909 season, he became a player-manager for the Kansas City Blues of the American Association.

 While Shay was managing at Kansas City in early 1910, American Association president Thomas Chivington imposed new conduct rules for the league.
 The new system emphasized fines for players and managers rather than simply ejecting them when they behaved poorly.
 After Shay was ejected from three games in a four-game span, a Minnesota newspaper article questioned whether his behavior would be subject to additional disciplinary action.
 The next month, Shay released 48-year-old Jake Beckley, prompting his retirement after one of the longest careers in professional baseball history.
 The first baseman had tried to make the Kansas City team after 20 years in the National League.

 In March 1911, Shay was riding in a taxi that collided with a dray and he sustained severe cuts to his face.
 A newspaper report said that Shay might miss a portion of spring training.
 Shay was suspended indefinitely in late June 1911 after a fight with an umpire.
 In October 1911, Shay abruptly resigned as the manager in Kansas City.
-He declined to say what prompted his resignation and said that he might not be permanently finished with baseball, but he said that he was finished with the Kansas City club.
+He declined to say what prompted his resignation and said that he might not be permanently finished with baseball, but he said that he was finished with the Blues.
 When asked about the possibility of a major league managing job, Shay responded, "There is nothing to be said now, but there may be something later."

 When the Columbian Baseball League was forming in 1912, The New York Times named Shay as one of two candidates to manage the league's Kansas City team.
 The president of the new league, John T. Powers, said that the league would not serve as a third major league, but he noted that many players were eager to sign with the league after their contracts had expired in 1911.
 The league never materialized.
 One of its main investors, brewer Otto Stifel, withdrew his support of the league before play began.